-Operational responsibility to create an STPF ID, and populate it on orders, resides primarily with the entity with access to IIA and the STPF portal.
+Operational responsibility to create an STPF ID and populate it on orders resides primarily with the entity with access to IIA and the STPF portal.
 Please review the relevant Rules to determine which entity(ies) may have responsibility to ensure STPF IDs are populated correctly.
+Where appropriate, Members should check with their clients that the STPF is enabled.